Falkland Islands: A little England in the South Atlantic – including penguins

 The penguins can take it.
 They hop busily back and forth, annoying a cormorant here, an albatross there – and stirring up the bird colony.
 If they get too hungry, they hop down the steep slopes to the sea.

 A constant coming and going on the steep face, including minor falls.
-For the rockhopper penguins, the arduous renewed ascent pays off: birds of prey such as the caracara and giant petrels, which could be dangerous for the penguins, do not dare to enter the realm of the albatross.
+For the rockhopper penguins, the arduous renewed ascent pays off: birds of prey such as the caracara and giant petrels, which might be dangerous for the penguins, do not dare to enter the realm of the albatross.

 The mother albatross finally gets fed up with the screeching of the penguins, spreads her wings and throws herself off the cliff into the wind.
 She glides away without flapping her wings, beneath her the small boats, the fountains of the whales – and the gray waves of the South Atlantic.